stievie/ABx/README.md

 * Login Server
 * Game Server

 There can be only *one* data server.
-It is the centeral point to which all other servers connect, and get their data from.
+It is the central point to which all other servers connect, and get their data from.

 ### File Server